 By changing the default configuration file, you can maintain multiple configurations with one copy of Ameol.
-For example, one configuration could be set up for 38400 baud connection to CIX on 081,390,1255, while the other could be set up for 2400 baud connection to CIX on 081,390,1244.
+For example, one configuration could be set up for 38400 baud connection to CIX on 081,390,1255, while need to be located in your Windows directory.